 Ph.D.
 Cornell University, 1984, M.A.
 Cornell University, 1982, BA, Ateneo de Manila University, 1977

-Trained in Southeast Asian history, European intellectual history and anthropology, my research interests tend include areas such as language and power, the politics of translation, comparative colonialism and nationalism, the social history of media and mediation, critical theory and anthropology, empire, race and gender.
-Much of my writing have been on the colonial and post-colonial Philippines and the United States.
+Trained in Southeast Asian history, European intellectual history and anthropology, my research interests include areas such as language and power, the politics of translation, comparative colonialism and nationalism, the social history of media and mediation, critical theory and anthropology, empire, race and gender.
+Much of my writing has been on the colonial and post-colonial Philippines and the United States.

 2005.
 The Promise of the Foreign: Nationalism and the Technics of Translation in the Spanish Philippines, Durham: Duke University Press, 2005. (co-published in Metro Manila: Anvil Publishing, Inc.).